Madison County High School (Alabama)

 Madison County High School is a secondary school in Gurley, Alabama, United States.

 History

 Grades K-12 were once located on the original campus in Gurley.
 In 1999 grades 9-12 were moved to a separate campus on Brock Road near US Highway 72.
-Madison County Elementary (K-8) still operates in the original location and buildings built in the 1930s.
+Madison County Elementary operated in the original location and buildings built in the 1930s.
 It was also eventually retired and another elementary and middle school were built.

 Athletics

 The Madison County Tigers compete in Alabama High School Athletic Association class 4A.
 They field teams in baseball, basketball, cheerleading, wrestling, cross country, football, golf, soccer, softball, swimming, tennis, and track and field.

 State championship titles held by the school include: